yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/javascript-middleware/install-middleware/tyk-ce.md

 In order to activate middleware in a Tyk Community Edition edition or when using a file-based setup, the middleware needs to be registered as part of your API Definition.
 Registration of middleware components is relatively simple.
 > **Note**: it is important that your object names are unique.

+### Enable the JSVM

+Before you can use Javascript Middleware you will need to enable the JSVM

+You can do this by setting `enable_jsvm` to `true` in your `tyk.conf` file.

 Adding the middleware plugin is as simple as adding it to your definition file in the middleware sections:

 ```{.copyWrapper}